 Suprtool Selection.
 You can use the If command to select which records you want from each dataset.
-What you cannot do in Suprtool is check a field in a related dataset.
 You do have the option to select key values from one dataset, then load them into a Table and use \$lookup to select related entries in another dataset.
 It makes sense to use If on every dataset, since you have another selection possibility when the files are linked.
 For example, you might select all customers in California and all invoices with an amount greater than \$2000.